 So much for being light on their feet!
 Myth busted!

-Myth Number Two: Cats are Graceful
+Myth Number Two: Cats Are Graceful

 Maybe I have unusual cats.
 I've seen some pretty ungraceful moves.
-But then again, any search of You Tube will bring up countless videos of cats doing some pretty clumsy things.
+But then again, any search on YouTube will bring up countless videos of cats doing some pretty clumsy things.

 A couple of mine are true klutzes as well.
 I just lack the video equipment to prove it.
 I will leave you to judge by the video compilation below.